automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Tachiraptor.md

 # Tachiraptor
-## Description: The first meat-eating dinosaur ever to be discovered in Venezuela.
+## The first meat-eating dinosaur ever to be discovered in Venezuela.